What is an Invoice Payment? A Guide to Paying Vendors

 An invoice is a request sent by a supplier for payments of goods or services.
 When goods or services are rendered, the supplier sends an invoice detailing what was provided along with how much is owed, how to send payment, and when it is due.

-What are the Steps in the Invoice Payment Process?
+What Are the Steps in the Invoice Payment Process?

 As described above, the complete invoice payment process starts with receiving the invoice and ultimately ends with payment.
 The 5 steps within the invoice payment process include: